Kantai Kessen: Background

 The Imperial Japanese Navy General Staff was heavily influenced by the writings of the American naval historian Alfred Thayer Mahan.
 Mahan's writings, including The Influence of Sea Power Upon History, 1660-1783 published in 1890 and The Influence of Sea Power upon the French Revolution and Empire described how British naval power in the Age of Sail had made the British Empire dominant over its rivals and kept it secure.
 These works were influential in the naval staffs of many nations.
 Translated into Japanese, they were read at the Imperial Japanese Naval Academy and Naval Staff College.
 As Britain and Japan were both island nations, the Japanese Navy General Staff felt the British maritime experience was useful and relevant to the future of Japan.

 In his writings, Mahan asserts that success in war for the United Kingdom had been dependent upon her control of seaborne commerce.
 By denying use of the sea lanes to its opponents, Britain had been able to stifle the economies of its enemies, leading to eventual victory.
 Mahan shows how Britain had made use of a fleet of ships of the line to establish command of the sea.
 He asserts that the objective of a strong sea power was to build a fleet capable of destroying the enemy's main force in a single battle.
-By concentrating her ships into a powerful force the British were able to win a decisive victory.
+By concentrating their ships into a powerful force the British were able to win a decisive victory.
 Once accomplished, Britain was at liberty to blockade her enemy's ports.
 Concentration was a key element.
 Mahan believed that fleet concentration was the most important principle in naval warfare.

 In 1896 the Japanese introduced a naval expansion plan.
 Japan began building battleships, and the four battleships to be built under the plan were to be more powerful in armament and armor than any other warships afloat.
 This effort to provide the Japanese navy with a qualitative advantage over other naval powers became a hallmark of Japanese planning.